Which version to build

 PRECICE_PREFIX=~/software/prefix # set this to your selected prefix export LD_LIBRARY_PATH=$PRECICE_PREFIX/lib:$LD_LIBRARY_PATH export CPATH=$PRECICE_PREFIX/include:$CPATH # Enable detection with pkg-config and CMake export PKG_CONFIG_PATH=$PRECICE_PREFIX/lib/pkgconfig:$PKG_CONFIG_PATH export CMAKE_PREFIX_PATH=$PRECICE_PREFIX:$CMAKE_PREFIX_PATH

-After adding these variables, please logout and login again.
+After adding these variables, please start a new session (open a new terminal or logout and login again).

 The next step